TBD54566975/web5-js/CONTRIBUTING.md

 Upon opening a Pull Request, the `changeset-bot` will automatically comment ([example](https://github.com/TBD54566975/tbdex-js/pull/30#issuecomment-1732721942)) on the PR with a reminder & recommendations for creating/managing the changeset for the given changes.

-If your changes to the packages warrant semantic version increments, you should run npx changeset locally.
-This command will trigger the Changesets CLI, which will help you create changeset files to include in your pull request.
+If your changes to the packages warrant semantic version increments, you should run `npx changeset` locally.
+This command will trigger the changesets CLI, which will help you create changeset files to include in your Pull Request.

 The CLI tool will walk you through a set of steps for you to define the semantic changes.
 This will create a randomly-named (and funnily-named) markdown file within the `.changeset/` directory.
 For example, see the `.changeset/sixty-tables-cheat.md` file on [this PR](https://github.com/TBD54566975/tbdex-js/pull/35/files).
 There is an analogy to staging a commit (using `git add`) for these markdown files, in that, they exist so that the developer can codify the semantic changes made but they don't actually update the semantic version.

 > [!NOTE]
 >
-> Unique to this repo, always include *only* the `api` package in the changeset file without other packages.ie. step through the CLI tool twice to create two separate changeset files if there are changes to the `api` package as well as other packages to create two separate changeset files.
-This is because `api` package gets released separately by a manually triggered GitHub action.
+> Unique to this repo, always include only the `api` package in its own changeset file, separate from other packages: if there are changes to both the api package and other packages, run the CLI tool twice to create two separate changeset files.
+This is necessary because the api package is released separately via a manually triggered GitHub action.
 See [Web5 API Releases](#web5-api-releases) section below for more detail.

 Once your PR is merged into the `main` branch together with the changeset files generated, the Changeset GitHub Action will automatically pick up those changes and open a PR to automate the `npx changeset version` execution.
 For example, [see this PR](https://github.com/TBD54566975/tbdex-js/pull/36).
 This command will do two things: update the version numbers in the relevant `package.json` files & also aggregate Summary notes into the relevant `CHANGELOG.md` files.
 In keeping with the staged commit analogy, this is akin to the actual commit.